 Visit www.sanbi.org/gardens/kirstenbosch for information on how to get there, rates, and opening hours.

 Robben Island is an island in Table Bay and not only is it a South African National Heritage Site, it is also a UNESCO World Heritage Site.
-The island’s episodic history of being a prison, hospital, and military base, and its symbolic value to the people of South Africa, have contributed to the importance of its preservation by way of an island museum.
 Its use as a prison ended in the 1990s when the Apartheid regime was rejected by the South African people.
-Of note, Former President Nelson Mandela was a political prisoner on Robben Island.
+Of note, former president Nelson Mandela was a political prisoner on Robben Island.
 This island holds significant universal value and for this reason, is a popular choice among visitors.

 District Six Museum

-District Six Museum is a memorial museum in honour of the 60,000 inhabitants of various race that were forced to leave District Six during the Apartheid regime in the 1970s.
-Preserving the people of the district, the museum houses handwritten notes, photographs, recordings, old traffic signs, historical declarations, and exhibits about the forced movement.
-The museum floor is covered with a large map of the district on which former residents have labelled where their homes once stood.
+The District Six Museum is a memorial museum which honours the 60 000 inhabitants of various race groups who were forcibly removed from District Six during the Apartheid era in the 1970s.
+The museum houses handwritten letters, photographs, recordings, old traffic signs, historical declarations and exhibits about the forced removals.
+The museum floor is covered with a large street map of the district, on which former residents have labelled where their homes once stood.

 Cape of Good Hope (Cape Point)

-Cape Point is many things; a Natural World Heritage site, a nature reserve within the Table Mountain National Park, and 7,750 hectares of abundant plants and wildlife.
-It was first sighted by Portugese explorer, Bartolomeu Dias in 1488 and was used as a navigational landmark by sailors.
-Unfortunately, due to the treacherous nature of the rough waters and rocks, the lighthouse was built in 1859 on Da Gama Peak, Cape Point’s summit, to provide safety to travellers.
+Cape Point is a Natural World Heritage Site.
+It lies within the Cape of Good Hope Nature Reserve within the Table Mountain National Park and covers 7 700 hectares rich in indigenous plants and wildlife.
+It was first sighted by Portuguese explorer Bartolomeu Dias in 1488 and became a navigational landmark for mariners.
 As the lighthouse was ineffective in the mist, a second lighthouse was built in 1914 at a lower height above sea level.
 Keep an eye out – it emits three flashes in a group every 30 seconds and revolves.
-There are two travel options to get to the top – either a long, uphill walk from the car park or a ride on The Flying Duthcman Funicular!
+There are two ways of getting to the top: either a long, uphill walk from the car park or a ride on The Flying Dutchman Funicular.

 What’s on in Cape Town – May 2019